biocaddie/isee-delve/README.md

 ```
 - Update the settings.py file with the server settings
 - Update the wsgi.py file with the server settings
-- Update the views.py file with teh elasticsearch index parameters
+- Update the views.py file with the elasticsearch index parameters

 # Elasticsearch node requirements